Moving to Durango: Durango, CO Relocation & Homebuyer Guide

 While this quaint mountain town goes unnoticed by most of the world, those who experience Durango's inspiring scenery and encounter the community's eclectic collection of friendly residents can easily get hooked.

 Durango experiences less rain compared to the rest of the country, but it does experience more snow.
 The majority of the city's annual precipitation occurs in winter.
 With high elevation and overall dry weather, Durango's temperatures are often colder than warmer.
 Durango is a great destination for those who the enjoy snow, as it is overall a snowier and colder place than many other parts in Colorado.

 Every season in Durango has a unique charm and brings about a new set of activities along with a fresh set of scenic backdrops.
 Seasonal weather on average by season is as follows:

-Public Transportation in Durango
+Durango Public Transportation

 The Durango Transit System features trolleys and buses that traverse the town to keep residents connected without the use of cars.
 Also called ‘The Lift,' the system runs between Fort Lewis College and Main Avenue, with multiple stops available seven days a week.
 There are also late night buses on the weekends that take riders anywhere in the city limits north of Highway 160.

 Durango's public transportation consists of trolley cars and buses that run from 7 a.m. to 7 p.m. on weekdays.
 Fares are low-cost at $.50 each way.
 For those who need to take public transportation at night, a late night bus offering service until 2:10 a.m. is available within city limits.

 Rideshares are available in Durango, along with taxis starting at $8 for the first mile and $4 for each additional mile.
 Taxis from the Durango La Plata County Airport to anywhere within the city limits cost an average of $30.